 Helmets are also great because they help keep your head warm.
 I suggest buying a helmet to ensure a good fit, and to make sure that your hat will fit under the helmet.
 No cute pompoms, alas, but you can wear those apres-ski.

 5. Goggles are required

 Goggles may seem like an unnecessary expense, but they are a lifesaver when it’s snowing and you don’t want snow blinding you.
 Plus they offer sun protection.
 The sun hitting the snow creates a powerful light and you want to protect your baby’s baby blues, don’t you?

 6. Bite the bullet – pay for the closest and most convenient lodging

 Sorry bargain hungers, but ski trips are not the place to cut costs.
 Whether you are schlepping all the way to a remote resort in Utah (lucky you) or Maine, you are already investing a lot of money.
 But you are also spending a lot of time.
 If you are herding even just one child to ski school in the morning, you want to be on time, well rested, and close by so at the end of the day, you don’t have to drive an extra 5, 10 or 20 minutes to an off-site hotel or condo.
 Taking off your skis and walking to a slopeside resort residence is priceless.

-When you book a condo in Vail you not only have great access to the slopes, but you also have space to spread out; a full kitchen to prepare dinner if you are too tired to go out, and breakfast every morning, a living room where you can watch TV or read a book.
-We booked a resort residence in Park City, where a washer and dryer meant we could bring just two days of ski clothes.
+When you book a condo in Vail, you not only have great access to the slopes, but you also have space to spread out; a full kitchen to prepare dinner if you are too tired to go out, and breakfast every morning, a living room where you can watch TV or read a book.
+We have booked condos where a washer and dryer meant we could bring just two days of ski clothes.
 And we could bring the dog!

 See you on the slopes!